aieng-lab/gradiend/README.md

 Download [Gendered Words](https://github.com/ecmonsen/gendered_words) and copy the file into the `data/` directory of this repository.

 Optional: Install [`aieng-lab/bias-bench`](https://github.com/aieng-lab/bias-bench) for further evaluations and comparison to other debiasing techniques.

+In order to use Llama-based models, you must first accept the Llama 3.2 Community License Agreement (see e.g., [here](https://huggingface.co/meta-llama/Llama-3.2-3B)).
+Further, you need to export a variable `HF_TOKEN` with a HF access token associated to your HF account (alternatively, but not recommended, you could insert your HF token in `gradiend/model.py#HF_TOKEN`).

 ## Overview